Best NFL Week 9 picks and predictions: Top bets and underdogs to back

 - Monday, 8:15 p.m.
 (ESPN/ABC | Fubo, try for free)

-Kyler Murray is slated to return this week after missing time with a foot injury, and the Cardinals quarterback has a tasty matchup against arguably the worst defense in the NFL.
+Even with Kyler Murray still dealing with injury, Jacoby Brissett is good enough to exploit this poor Dallas defense.
 The Cowboys are allowing opposing quarterbacks to post a 112.0 passer rating this season -- worst in the league.
-That should set up Murray for a roaring return, with Marvin Harrison Jr. and Trey McBride likely able to get open early and often.
+With Marvin Harrison Jr. and Trey McBride in the fold, Brissett has plenty of weapons to do damage and have Dallas on upset alert.

 Projected score: Cardinals 30, Cowboys 27